namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 should favor the object approach instead of higher order functions.
 It all depends on exactly what your problem is.

-This kind of problem reoccurs frequently in software engineering.
+These kinds of problems reoccur frequently in software engineering.
 But their abstractness makes them difficult to describe.
 So design patterns also provide us with a concise vocabulary to discuss these kinds of problems.
 Rather than spend twenty minutes describing this problem I could say "it's the strategy pattern" or "it's a variation on the strategy pattern".